ricosharp/blog/_posts/2018/2018-05-12-ScreenCloud-Player-on-a-Raspberry-Pi.md

 {% endhighlight %}

 An alternative to finding the app-id is to navigate to chrome://apps in Chromium.
 Right click on ScreenCloud and create a shortcut on the desktop.
 Right click on the desktop shortcut and select properties.
 The app-id will be in the file path.

+The pi autostart file used to be located in /home/pi/.config/lxsession/LXDE-pi.
+It is now in /etc/xdg/lxsession/LXDE-pi.

+Chrome used to be launched through "chromium".
+It is now launched through "chromium-browser".